Free DPI Converter

 Broad Format Support

-Poindeo DPI converter allows you to upload any photo format to convert, including common JPG/JPEG/PNG, smaller size WebP, etc. Total freedom, zero limitations.
+The DPI converter allows you to upload any photo format to convert and output the result, including common JPG/JPEG/PNG, smaller size WebP, TIFF, and more.
+And then change the number of dots per inch to any value.

 FAQs about Changing DPI of Images